 We are a chartered institute for education, which is a clear mark of excellence which shows potential new students and employers that an education provider is a centre of supreme quality in the areas of governance, leadership, professional development, teaching practice and community impact.
-This is reflected in the number of prestigious, nationally recognised awards we hold, including a Queen's Anniversary Prize and TEF Silver Award.
+This is reflected in the number of prestigious, nationally recognised awards we hold, including a Lion Award, Queen's Anniversary Prize and a TEF Silver Award.

 Having been awarded a 2017/18 Medal for Excellence, a fantastic achievement in itself, the College was then selected as the City & Guilds Lion Awards ‘Centre of the Year’.
 Winning this prestigious award demonstrates that the College has displayed exceptional achievement and is at the very top of its field of expertise.

 In 2018 the TEF Panel judged that our higher education centre, the University Centre Somerset, delivers high quality teaching, learning and outcomes for its students.
 It consistently exceeds rigorous national quality requirements for UK higher education.

 The National College for Nuclear, Southern Hub based in Cannington includes a virtual reality environment, a reactor simulator and training rooms, sports facilities and student accommodation.
 The new facilities will develop the UK’s nuclear curriculum while creating career opportunities and delivering economic growth in the South.